Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Black turtle beans are incredibly rich in various minerals.
 These beans fall in the top 15% of foods as a source of potassium, containing more of this mineral than bananas or cucumber.

 These beans also contain significant amounts of copper, calcium, and manganese.
-Moderate levels of phosphorus, zinc, selenium, and choline can be found as well.
+Moderate levels of phosphorus, zinc, selenium, and choline can also be found.

-Black turtle beans are very low in sodium, containing only around 3mg of it in a hundred-gram serving.
+Black turtle beans are very low in sodium, containing only around 3mg in a hundred-gram serving.

 Mineral coverage chart

-Black turtle beans are rich in a chemical compound called anthocyanin.
+Phytochemicals or phytonutrients are biologically active compounds produced by plants, and black turtle beans are rich in the phytochemical anthocyanin.
 This compound belongs to a family of molecules called flavonoids.
 Anthocyanin is the pigment that gives the black turtle bean its distinct dark coloring.

 Anthocyanins are known for their strong antioxidant qualities.
 Antioxidants help protect cells from damage by inhibiting oxidation from free radicals.

-Other antioxidant compounds that have been found in black beans include antioxidant vitamins, such as vitamin A and vitamin E, myricetin, quercetin, and kaempferol (4).
+Other antioxidant compounds found in black beans include antioxidant vitamins, such as vitamin A and vitamin E, phytochemicals myricetin, quercetin, and kaempferol (6).
+Higher consumption of foods rich in antioxidants and phytochemicals decreases the risk of chronic illnesses and cancer.

 Glycemic Index

-The glycemic index of common black beans that have been soaked overnight and cooked for 45 minutes from the Philippines has been calculated to be 20 (5).
+The glycemic index of common black beans from the Philippines that have been soaked overnight and cooked for 45 minutes has been calculated to be 20 (7).

-Black turtle beans have also been researched to potentially benefit diabetic individuals by ameliorating insulin resistance (6).
+Black turtle beans have also been researched to potentially benefit diabetic individuals by alleviating insulin resistance (8).

 Acidity

-The pH value of black beans, in general, has been calculated to fall in the range of 5.78 to 6.02, which makes the black bean an acidic food (7).
+The pH value of black beans, in general, has been calculated to fall in the range of 5.78 to 6.02 (9).

 Another way of measuring food’s acidity is by looking at its potential renal acid load, which demonstrates how much acid or base the given food produces when already inside the gastrointestinal tract.